ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

-   Based on the assumption above, in this case, the MDSC can figure out that it needs to setup an STM-64 Private Line service between the access links on S3 and S6, which belong to the same PNC domain (single-domain service request) and it decides the proper network configuration to request PNC1.
+   Based on the assumption above, in this case, the MDSC can figure out that it needs to setup an STM-64 Private Line service between the access links on S3 and S6, which belong to the same PNC domain (single-domain service request), and it decides the proper network configuration to request PNC1.

 {: #evpl-description}